BYLAWS

 Section 2 – Application for Membership

-The Membership Committee Chairperson shall make available application forms for membership in the Association.
+The Membership Committee Chairperson shall make available application forms for WAPED membership.

 Section 3 – Terms of Membership